suryathecreator/tom/README.md

 Videos above a certain limit struggle to fit on YouTube, so some videos were placed on YouTube.
 If one desires to recreate the analysis, the videos present can be downloaded from YouTube using this link: https://ytmp4.is/en/ (all at the risk of the user).

+This paper acknowledges Dr. Gary Oas for his guidance throughout the project.